 - Scoring Points: There are two scoring systems at work, further detailed here:

 - The second influences your star ranking and clear status.
-Each note is worth up to 2 points depending on timing, regardless of section.
+Getting a Perfect is worth 2 points, a Great is worth 1 point, and anything else is worth 0.
 You need two stars out of 5 (obtained with 50% of the maximum star score) to clear the chart.